FlowingCode/OrgChartAddon/README.md

 # OrgChart Add-On for Vaadin

-OrgChart Addon is a Vaadin integration with the JQuery library [OrgChat](https://github.com/dabeng/OrgChart).
+OrgChart Add-On is a Vaadin integration with the JQuery library [OrgChart](https://github.com/dabeng/OrgChart).

 ## Online demo